creepersguitar/CI-project4/README.md

 12. [Sources and credits](#sources-and-credits)
 13. [Contributing](#contribute)
 14. [Contact](#contact)
+## Please note
+Please note that as of 14/07/2024, there is a pretty big bug of the postgresSQL Database custom to Code Institute students has gone down causing the site to have an error 500 which is out of my control.
 ## unfinished parts
 This section is to talk about the parts of bite bait i have built but not had time to test as well as link back to the main part.
 The main parts that i have not had enough time to add are the deleting bookings as well as editing bookings and deleting account details.